PolicyServer/PolicyServer.Local/README.md

 }
 ```

-This way you could query roles or permissions like this:
+Then in the application code you could query application roles or permissions like this:

 ```csharp
 // get all roles